NazrinUFO/VrcLovenseConnect/README.md

 This Contact Receiver has to be "Local Only" and generate a parameter with the same name as in the config.json file ("LovenseHaptics" by default).
 Reminder that parameters are case-sensitive.

-> Note: Having the parameter as "Local Only" makes it so that the parameter will not be synced online.
+> Note: Setting the Contact as "Local Only" makes it so that the parameter will not be synced online and saves bandwidth.
-> VRCLovenseConnect doesn't require online syncing to function, but if you want to repurpose this parameter for an animation, set "Local Only" off.
+> VRCLovenseConnect doesn't require online syncing to function, but if you want to repurpose this specific Contact for an animation, set "Local Only" off.
+> Not all Contacts using the same parameter need to be "Local Only" either, only change the ones that will play an animation.

 ### "Touch" Mode
 > **WARNING**: In "Touch" mode, disabling the Contact Receiver while it's being touched will *not* stop the toy because no OSC message will be sent to update the toy (even with a Parameter Driver).
 Make sure that no Contact Sender is touching your Contact Receiver before toggling it off.